 Once the grief begins to ease, I believe we have the opportunity to choose what our future disposition will be.

-I don’t like me when I’m that person.
+I don’t like myself when I’m that person.
 It doesn’t help my pain levels, it doesn’t help me feel better.
-If I take stock, stop, breathe and acknowledge things are going pear-shaped, I can then deliberately make a choice to be cheerfully optimistic.
+If I take stock, stop, breathe and acknowledge things are going pear-shaped, I can deliberately make a choice to be cheerfully optimistic.

 My disease won’t change but my disposition can.

-There is no point me running Medical Musings with Friends , my Chronic Illness support forum, or blogging about living a life of faith and hope with a rare disease, if I don’t choose daily to make a concerted effort to live a life of joy.
+There is no point me running Medical Musings with Friends , my chronic illness support forum, or writing about living a life of love, laughter, faith and hope with a rare disease, if I don’t choose daily to make a concerted effort to live a life of joy.